Poincar\'e duality, Hilbert complexes and geometric applications: Introduction

 where in \eqref{gfhg}, as well as in \eqref{fghgf}, the map is the map induced in cohomology (reduced cohomology) by the natural inclusion of complexes $(L^{2}\Omega^i(M,g),d_{min,i})\subseteq (L^{2}\Omega^i(M,g),d_{max,i})$.

 At this point we can summarize the goal of this paper in the following way: \begin{itemize} \item Investigate the properties of the groups, $H^i_{2,m\rightarrow M}(M,g)$, $\overline{H}^i_{2,m\rightarrow M}(M,g)$ $i=0,...,dimM$.
-In particular show that, under suitable hypothesis, the first sequence is the cohomology of a suitable complex which contains the minimal one and is contained in the maximal one and that, when the sequence defined in \ref{fghgf} is finite dimensional, then Poincar\'e duality holds for it.
-In particular, joining this two properties, we will show that when $(L^2\Omega^i(M,g),d_{max/min,i})$ is a Fredholm complex then $H^i_{2,m\rightarrow M}(M,g)$ is the cohomology of a Fredholm complex for which Poincar\'e duality holds.
-Then we show that, when $dim(M)=4n$, we can use again the sequence \ref{fghgf} to define a $L^2$ signature on $M$ and to get the existence of a topological signature on $M$.
-Moreover we show several applications to stratified pseudomanifolds and we get a topological obstruction to the existence of a riemannian metric (complete or incomplete) with finite $L^2$ cohomology (reduced and unreduced).
+More precisely we show that, under certain assumptions, the first sequence is the cohomology of a Hilbert complex which contains the minimal one and is contained in the maximal one.
+In particular this leads us to prove a Hodge theorem for the groups $H^i_{2,m\rightarrow M}(M,g)$.
+For the sequence defined in \eqref{fghgf} we show that, when it is finite dimensional, then Poincar\'e duality holds for it.
+In particular, combining these two properties, we will show that when $(L^2\Omega^i(M,g),d_{max/min,i})$ is a Fredholm complex then $H^i_{2,m\rightarrow M}(M,g)$ is the cohomology of a Fredholm complex for which Poincar\'e duality holds; these should be regarded as the main results of this paper.
+Then we show that, when $dim(M)=4n$, we can use $\overline{H}^{2n}_{2,m\rightarrow M}(M,g)$ in order to define an $L^2-$signature on $M$ and to get the existence of a topological signature on $M$.
+Moreover we show several applications to stratified pseudomanifolds and we get a topological obstruction to the existence of a riemannian metric (complete or incomplete) with finite $L^2-$cohomology (reduced and unreduced).
 Finally we show some applications to $\Delta_{i}^\mathcal{F}$, the Friedrichs extension of $\Delta_{i}$; in particular we prove that when $(L^2\Omega^i(M,g),d_{max/min,i})$ are Fredholm complexes, then $\Delta_{i}^\mathcal{F}$ is a Fredholm operator for each $i$.
 This last result applies, for example, when $M$ is the regular part of a compact and smoothly stratified pseudomanifold with a Thom-Mather stratification. \end{itemize}